LLNL/RAJAPerf/docs/sphinx/user_guide/getting_started.rst

 Getting Started With RAJA Performance Suite
 *********************************************

-This section should help get you up and running the RAJA Performannce Suite quickly.
+This section should help get you building the RAJA Performance Suite code quickly.

+.. _getting_started_reqs-label:

 ============
 Requirements